In one sentence:

 - Firmographics — Company size, geography, primary service line.

-- Customer base characteristics — The kind of end customers they serve.
+- Client base characteristics — The kind of clients they serve.

 - Adjacent vendor relationships — Which other vendors they already work with (proxy for capability and motivation).